keboola/website/_about/about.md

     video: false
 - template: ask-demo
   block: ask-demo
-  headline: Try Keboola for free for first three months.
-Get the power of whole FlowHub
+  headline: Try Keboola for free for first three months
-    and automation under one roof.
-Comes together with a detailed "Interactive user guide".
   subheadline: Use the code "trymeout" to start your 3 months for free.
+  content: 'Get the power of whole FlowHub and automation under one roof.
+Comes together
-  content: 'Disclaimer: Limitations apply.
-You can consume upto 100 project power
+    with a detailed "Interactive user guide".
+Go to <a href="https://try.keboola.com" title="">try.keboola.com</a> and use the code "trymeout" to start your 3 months for free.<br>Disclaimer: Limitations apply.
+You can consume upto 100 project power units/month.
-    units/month.
 Keboola reserves the right to cancel your trial at any moment without given the reason.'
   ctaname: try.keboola.com